Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Introduction

 \section{Introduction}

-\IEEEPARstart{E}xplainable AI (XAI) aims to make the decision-making processes of AI systems, particularly those implemented using neural networks~\cite{he2016deep, lecun2015deep}, transparent and understandable to humans~\cite{gunning2019darpa, xu2019explainable, linardatos2020explainable}.
+\IEEEPARstart{E}xplainable AI (XAI) aims to make the decision-making processes of AI systems, particularly those implemented using neural networks~\cite{he2016deep, lecun2015deep}, explainable and understandable to humans~\cite{gunning2019darpa, xu2019explainable, linardatos2020explainable}.
 In the deep learning field~\cite{he2016deep, lecun2015deep}, neural networks are typically trained in a supervised manner to learn a nonlinear mapping from inputs (e.g. images or signals) to pre-labelled outputs (e.g. classes or values), with the intermediate outputs of this mapping process serving as task-relevant representations of the inputs~\cite{nasteski2017overview}.

-We are interested in two high-level XAI questions: \textbf{i)} Inspired by the fact that humans can organise knowledge or information~\cite{lynn2020humans}, we assume that the neural network has a similar ability to organise representations of different inputs, and we question what the network’s organisation of representations is. \textbf{ii)} Inspired by the fact that human attention mechanism is the cognitive ability to selectively process relevant stimuli~\cite{johnston1986selective}, we assume that the network has the computational ability to selectively process task-relevant information during decision-making, and we question what information is selectively processed.
-This paper focuses exclusively on the first question.
-To address this, we propose to analyse, visualise, and understand the representation space of a well-trained neural network\footnote{The representation space of the neural network is a multi-dimensional space formed by representations extracted from the same network layer after feeding diverse model inputs into the network.}.
-Our experiments are conducted on a speaker recognition task, in which most neural networks are trained in a supervised manner to map an utterance signal or its spectrogram to a pre-labelled speaker identity~\cite{cai2018exploring, nagrani2017voxceleb, chung2020defence}.
+We are interested in studying two high-level XAI questions: \textbf{i)} Inspired by the fact that humans can organise knowledge or information~\cite{lynn2020humans}, we assume that the neural network has a similar ability to organise representations of different inputs, and we question what the network’s organisation of representations is. \textbf{ii)} Inspired by the fact that human attention mechanism is the cognitive ability to selectively process relevant stimuli~\cite{johnston1986selective}, we assume that the network has the computational ability to selectively process task-relevant information during decision-making, and we question what information is selectively processed.
+The second question is studied in our other work~\cite{xu2026explainableaispeakerrecognition}, and this paper focuses exclusively on the first question.
+To address this, we formally propose to analyse, visualise, and understand the unknown organisation within the multi-dimensional space defined by representations extracted from a well-trained neural network, the \textit{network representation space}.
+Our experiments are conducted within the speaker recognition task, where most speaker recognition neural networks are trained to map an utterance or its spectrogram to a pre-labelled speaker identity~\cite{cai2018exploring, nagrani2017voxceleb, chung2020defence}.